 - In February of this year, the CPSC recalled some multi-colored musical Christmas lights made in China.
 The 100-light sets twinkle as eight Christmas carols play.
 This sounds like fun, but the fire and shock hazards due to the string’s overheating could certainly put a damper on holiday festivities.
 These were manufactured by the Pepe Ganga Corporation.

 - In December of 2013, the U.S. Consumer Product Safety Commission worked with Menards to recall pre-lit Christmas trees because the tree’s light strings can overheat and melt, posing fire, burn, and shock hazards to consumers.
+If you’ve been affected by such incidents, consulting with a Baltimore burn injury lawyer can provide guidance on potential legal remedies.
 The recall involved the Twinkling Pine pre-lit artificial Christmas trees sold under the Enchanted Forest brand and was sold exclusively at Menards.

 - On February 28, 2013, the CPSC recalled Balsam Hill pre-lit trees because the tree’s remote control receiver box overheated and melted.
 These were no cheapies: they sold online for between $1,250 and $3,550.